oasci/pitt-biosc1540-2024s/biosc1540/modules/python-ml/comp-bio.md

 Scopes of scientific journals for computational biology are another way we could define the field.
 The [Journal of Computational Biology][j-comp-bio] establishes its scope as

-> Journal of Computational Biology publishes articles whose primary contributions are the development and application of new methods in computational biology, including algorithmic, statistical, mathematical, machine learning, and artificial intelligence contributions.
+> the development and application of new methods in computational biology, including algorithmic, statistical, mathematical, machine learning, and artificial intelligence contributions.

 and [PLOS Computational Biology][plos-comp-bio] as contributions that